-The Septic Tank, and Septic Field
+The Septic Tank and Septic Field

 All homes and dwellings move wastewater.
 Your home, cottage, apartment building or another dwelling may be hooked up to the local sewer system, or if you’re out in more rural communities, you’ve likely got a septic tank and a septic field on your property.
-The septic tank has the primary role in a home sewage system.

 Septic systems are made up of different components: the septic tank, and the leaching bed or septic field, a distribution box or perhaps a pump tank with a pump for a pressurized system.